angular/material/docs/guides/COMMIT_LEVELS.md

   * Are not authorized to merge PRs
   * Should not reassign issues or change milestones
   * Should ensure their issue labels are correct
-  * Should ensure their issues are tested with latest HEAD versions of AngularJS Material
+  * Should test their issues with the latest HEAD versions of AngularJS Material
-  * Should ensure their issues are tested with latest releases of AngularJS (1.6.x, 1.7.x)
+  * Should test their issues with the latest releases of AngularJS (1.7.x, 1.8.x)
-  * Should communicate with the Team Lead when their PRs are submitted or updates from code review are completed
+  * Should communicate with the Team Lead when their PRs are submitted or code review updates are complete
     * Should direct all questions about the status of presubmit testing to the Team Leads
   * Should review PRs
 * **Team Leads**: